ixmorrow/movieDemo/README.md

   * rating (out of 5)

 ## Testing
-To run the testing script, you will have to 'NPM Install' the dependencies and then run the js file with 'node exampleDemo.js'
+To run the testing script, you will have to 'NPM Install' the dependencies, compile the ts file to js by running npx tsc within the js directory, and then a /dist directory will be added with the compiled js file in it.
+Move into that directory and run 'node exampleDemo.js'.

 If you make changes to the ts file, then you will have re-compile it to js with the command 'npx tsc' and then follow the step above to run the newly compiled js file.